 We ask a lot of our feet, we take them for granted and scarcely give a thought to how best to keep them healthy until something goes wrong.
-In this month’s Harvard Health Letter, there is a four page article about how feet work and “three steps” on how to look after them from Dr. James Ioli, chief of podiatry at Harvard-affiliated Brigham and Women’s Hospital in Boston and colleagues.
+In this month’s Harvard Health Letter, there is a four-page article about how feet work and “three steps” on how to look after them from Dr. James Ioli, chief of podiatry at Harvard-affiliated Brigham and Women’s Hospital in Boston and colleagues.

 Our feet provide us with a steady base on which to stand or walk, they act as levers for forward and backward and sideways moves, and they absorb shock, for instance when we run and jump the impact of landing is a force equal to many times our body weight.

 Our feet do all this with just 26 bones (one less than in our hands) and 33 joints all lashed together by an intricate architecture of 100 ligaments and extrinsic and intrinsic muscles and tendons that orchestrate the movement of the feet.
-The extrinsic muscles start in the lower leg, wrap in a criss-cross fashion around the ankle and finish in the foot, like a kind of sock, and enables the foot to articulate in several directions.
+The extrinsic muscles start in the lower leg, wrap in a criss-cross fashion around the ankle and finish in the foot, like a kind of sock, and enable the foot to articulate in several directions.